kennyvinente/scucdata/README.md

 # scucdata
-This repository contains all tests cases data for SCUC experiments.
+This repository contains the data used on the paper Network-Constrained Hydrothermal Unit Commitment in Centralized Cost-Based Dispatch Mod-els with Piecewise Linear Approximations for Hydropower Production Function.